sachabest/github-api-tools-python/README.md

 # github-org-grabber
-Download script to get all git repos from an oganization using an OAuth key
+github-grabber: Download script to get all git repos from an oganization using an OAuth key
+github-groupmaker: Script to make groups 1->n given n as input for a given organization